chrisdchan/CS-411-A5-Team-5/README.md

 ### Project Idea One

-Idea: Polling Web Application that makes automated phone calls to a popolation, records, transcribes, and saves the responses in a data base for statistical analysis.
+Idea: Polling Web Application that makes automated phone calls to a population, records, transcribes, and saves the responses in a data base for statistical analysis.

 Frameworks: Django Backend, Next.js Frontend - Data Passed using the Django Rest Framework